Sushreesatarupa/DSA-cpp/README.md

 ## Rules To Contribute To This Repo

 -   Use C++, Data Structure and Algorithms, HTML, CSS, JavaScript.
+-
 -   Anything valuable.

+## Things you can contribute to
+-   You can add a solution to a question that is unanswered
+-   you can update existing solution with a better one
+-   you can add new questions along with its solution

 ## Steps For Contribution